neapsix/neapsix.github.io/content/posts/2021/20210405_Best_Backup_Client_I.md

 Of course, the backup plan must have well documented procedures and defined recovery point and time objectives (RPO and RTO), and those procedures should be regularly tested.

 Note that I see cloud backups as a supplement to other methods.
 For example, a cloud backup might be the third copy in a 3-2-1 strategy (three copies, two local, and one offsite).
-I run local backups by copying my data to a pair of USB hard drives using ZFS replication.
-My previous solution to offsite backups was to regularly swap the USB drives and keep one of them at my office.
+I already run local backups by copying my data to a pair of USB hard drives using ZFS replication.
+Keeping one of the two drives at my office gets me an offsite backup, but the RPO with that strategy depends on my remembering to swap the drives often.

 ### Next Steps